hathway/actions/ios-setup/README.md

 This action will:

 - clone source code
-- install Ruby and gems. this is needed for running fastlane. it caches bundler output, that improves performance of that operation
+[Is not supported on arm nodes] - install Ruby and gems. this is needed for running fastlane. it caches bundler output, that improves performance of that operation
 - adds post hook that will delete all the files inside of the work directory, this is needed to free up space on a build node Additional configuration adjustments should be done inside of the `Gymfile` for fastlane, to make all the artifacts, related to the build, stored inside of the workspace and not in the system directories